 Electric scooters or e-scooters, or kickboards, an eco-friendly and compact mode of transport, are attracting attention as the next-generation vehicles.
 Major world cities are encouraging usage of these environmentally friendly transport modes to decongest traffic and reduce pollution.
 In South Korea, too, major cities like Seoul, Busan, Daegu, etc., are seeing a rise in usage of e-scooters.
 There are more than 15 e-scooter sharing companies now in Korea.
-Over 60,000 e-scooters from various operators are deployed in the Seoul capital area alone, a hike from around 150 in 2018.
+Over 60,000 shared e-scooters from various operators are deployed in the Seoul capital area alone, a hike from as little as 150 e-scooters back in 2018.

-SWING Mobility is a leading e-scooter sharing service provider in Korea that is working with a vision to support government efforts to reduce traffic congestion and environmental pollution.
-SWING has deployed more than 25,000 electric scooters in the country, and the service is provided in more than 70 cities.
+SWING Mobility is a leading last-mile mobility service provider in Korea that is working with a vision to support government efforts to reduce traffic congestion and environmental pollution.
+SWING has deployed more than 28,000 electric scooters in the country, and the service is provided in more than 70 cities.

 New services & expansion to Japan

-The electric kickboard sharing service, introduced in Korea in 2018, is expected to grow 8-10 times every year and expand to 1 million units nationwide in 2022, reaching a market size of about 1.5 trillion.
-The government is also proposing a bill to foster kickboards and create a regulatory framework across the industry.
-These factors could work in favour of e-scooter companies including SWING, which is already leading the market size in Korea.
-With the explosive growth in Korea, SWING’s next move is to conquer the Japanese market by introducing e-scooters there.
+The electric scooter sharing service, introduced in Korea in 2018, is expected to grow 8-10 times every year and expand to 1 million units nationwide in 2022, reaching a market size of about 1.5 trillion.
+The government is also proposing a bill to foster micro-mobility sector and create a regulatory framework across the industry.
+These factors could work in favor of e-scooter companies including SWING, which is already leading the market size in Korea.
+With the explosive growth in Korea, SWING’s next move is to service the Japanese market by introducing e-scooters in the country.

 - Korean startup Jushin Global Tech makes plastic manufacturing cleaner & more efficient through its eco-friendly injection molding machine